nup002/Mathboard/docs/init.md

 <!-- tabs:start -->
 #### **Mac**

-1) Install [Mathpad Service](????????) - this enables Mathpad to insert Unicode symbols on Mac.
+1) Install [Mathpad Service](????????) - this small application enables Mathpad to insert Unicode symbols on Mac.
 2) Set the OS switch on the back of your Mathpad to the MAC position